 absolute majority, of the Committee, means a majority of the committee members currently holding office and entitled to vote at the time (as distinct from a majority of committee members present at a committee meeting).

+appeal subcommittee means a subcommittee appointed under rule 22(c) .

-24(c)associate member means a member referred to in rule 15(a)
+associate member means a member referred to in rule 13(a).

+Chair means the committee member appointed as chair of the Association.

-Chairperson, of a general meeting or committee meeting, means the person chairing the meeting as required under rule 48.
+Chairperson, of a general meeting or committee meeting, means the person chairing the meeting as required under rule 45.

 Committee means the Committee having management of the business of the Association.